FoxxMD/context-mod/README.md

 Context Bot's configuration conforms to [JSON Schema](https://json-schema.org/) Draft 7 so you can view all documentation while also interactively writing and validating your config!

-Any number of json validators exists but I suggest using [Atlassian JSON Schema Viewer](https://json-schema.app/start):
+Any number of json validators exists but I suggest using [Atlassian JSON Schema Viewer](https://json-schema.app/view/%23?url=https%3A%2F%2Fraw.githubusercontent.com%2FFoxxMD%2Freddit-context-bot%2Fmaster%2Fsrc%2FSchema%2FApp.json):
-* Copy the url from the Raw button on [App.json](/src/Schema/App.json)
-* Paste into the text box on the viewer page and hit **Load Schema**

 From there you can drill down into any object, see its requirements, view an example JSON document, and live-edit your configuration on the right-hand side.